Hillmonkey/holbertonschool-low_level_programming/README.md

 **Whats in here?**

-Each directory contains the code I created as I progressed through the Holberton program.
-Each sub-folder contains assignments on a given topic, each with different specifications.
+Each folder in this repo contains code I created as I progressed through the Holberton program.
+These folders contain assignments on given topics, each with different specifications.
 These are small scale assignments, each folder with a one day timeline for completion.
 As such, the programs here are samples of my work as time progressed.
 If you are interested in my work on larger-scale